-Romero took various aspects of earlier zombies and crystalised them into an iconic creature we recognise today — the slow, inarticulate, shambling, undead thing motivated only by a desire to eat human flesh.
-They have no master and are horribly persistent.
+Romero took various aspects of earlier zombies and crystallised them into an iconic creature we recognise today — the slow, inarticulate, shambling, undead thing motivated only by a desire to eat human flesh.
+The zombies have no master and are horribly persistent.
 George Romero’s zombies are created by a vague technology run amok.

 We are never told what brings the recently dead back to life, but it’s thought to be radiation leaking to earth from a satellite.
 This was a typically Cold War fear, reminiscent of a whole lot of 1950s films in which radiation causes men to shrink and women to grow massive.
 In this film there is an indistinct boundary between monster and victim, and the audience questions how monsters are essentially different from humans.
 (Maybe not so different after all.)

 Unlike giants (more generally), ogres have a massive appetite.
 Zombies and ogres are therefore related.

 On the island of Haiti, it’s not unheard of for family members to actually see their dead alive, walking in a state of zombification.
 But no one wants to reclaim them.
 They are seen as irredeemably unclean and are now outcasts forever.
 They’re not figures of terror, though.
 They’re not capable of harming anyone.
 Instead, they are a creature hovering between life and death – it has no will to kill, or any will at all – and is simply a scary symbol of human bondage.

+In stories, zombies often come about due to some sort of outbreak.
 Robert Kirkman, creator of the immensely popular Walking Dead series, has said he will never reveal how the original zombie outbreak started or how the zombies infect through biting because that detail is “unimportant” to the story.

 Bokors have a tradition of using herbs, shells, fish, animal parts, bones and other objects to create concoctions including “zombie powders,” which contain tetrodotoxin, a deadly neurotoxin found in pufferfish and some other marine species.

 White film makers of the 20th century tended to appropriate from other cultures and centre white people and white people’s fears.
 The white male nature of zombie stories itself is a zombie that just won’t die.

 The Walking Dead Has Become A White Patriarchy, so I have been going elsewhere for my zombie stories.

 Zombies have two basic criteria: It must be the reanimated corpse or possessed living body of one person (or animal).
 (The other is it must have no free will.)

 In the early 1800s poet Robert Southey used the term ‘zombie’ as a metaphor for someone who has no will.
 This is how we tend to use zombie today.

-|Samhain||n Irish culture, Samhain is a major Druidic festival marking the boundary between the living and the spirit world.
+In Irish culture, Samhain is a major Druidic festival marking the boundary between the living and the spirit world.
 This is the last festival of the harvest year, so pagan Ireland decreed that fruit and nuts (especially apples) would be eaten on the night of Samhain.

-In a Haitian community Zombies make excellent slaves because their memory and intellect is disabled by the toxin but the lower brain functions still work, allowing the body to move.
+In a Haitian community Zombies make excellent slaves.
+The toxin disables their memory and intellect but the lower brain functions still work, allowing the body to move.
 Obviously, keeping someone as a zombie slave requires complicity from an entire community.
 Generally, no one in the community likes the victim so they don’t bother checking they’re actually properly dead before burying them.
 (Means of checking might include cutting off their head or driving a dagger through the heart.)
 Some people might want to intervene, but they’re afraid the same thing will happen to them.

-|Spirits||Zombies appeared in literature as far back as 1697 and were described as spirits or ghosts, not cannibalistic fiends.|
+In an expanded definition of zombie, zombies appeared in literature as far back as 1697.
+But they were described as spirits or ghosts, not as cannibalistic fiends.

 This is a Darwinian term meaning harsh conditions weed out weaker members of a species.
 Survival of the Fittest a common theme among zombie narratives.
 Zombie narratives tend to have a resurgence after a big, scary world event such as the bombings of Hiroshima and Nagasaki in World War 2.

 The zombie is a malleable symbol.
 Storytellers can use zombies as they see fit.
 Zombies have been used to represent the horrors of slavery, white xenophobia, Cold War angst, the fear of death, apprehensions about consumer culture.

-When zombies were about slavery, stories were concerned about how slavery transplanted to the USA something malignant, but for the masters more than the slaves.
-These stories were for white audiences terrified of voodoo.
+Zombie films are quite often about the specific anxieties of white men, and the perceived threat to the white male ability to control the sexuality of white women.
+Zombies Are All About The Heteronormative Power Struggle from Science 2.0 When zombies were about slavery, stories were concerned about how slavery transplanted to the USA something malignant, but for the masters more than the slaves.
+These stories were for white audiences.
+White audiences are terrified of voodoo.
 The House In The Magnolias (1932) and Song of the Slaves (1940) are two examples of that.